Symposium Gendered Innovations

 Followed by a panel discussion led by Sandra Rottenberg, journalist and producer

-Please find the reports discussed and presented during LNVH-KNAW symposium Gendered Innovations attachment.
+Please find the report discussed and presented during the LNVH-KNAW symposium Gendered Innovations at the ZonMW website.
 We also advise you to take a look at the EU website on Gendered Innovations for more information on this subject.